benjione/TUMuchIdeas/README.md

 # TUMuchIdeas
-Technical Project Description of the TUM techchallenge to target the shortage of plastic consumables for COVID-19 PCR tests.
+This is the technical project description of the [TUM techchallenge](http://techchallenge.de/) to target the shortage of plastic consumables for COVID-19 PCR tests.

 ## About us